NMET STARTED WITH ONE THERAPIST,

 A Detroit area native, Courtney began her career with horses teaching therapeutic horseback riding lessons at the nationally recognized Cheff Center, one of the founding centers for equine assisted activities and hippotherapy.
 During this time, she focused on her riding and teaching skills, while finishing her Masters in Occupational Therapy at Western Michigan University.

 After completing her masters, she immediately started utilizing hippotherapy as a treatment tool for her patients with Stable Possibilities, LLC of Southeast Michigan.
-She continued to gain horse and treatment experience with a wide variety of disabilities and ages, such as: Cerebral Palsy, Autism Spectrum Disorder, traumatic brain injuries, spinal cord injuries, CVA/stroke, neurodevelopmental disabilities, SI (sensory integration) and many others.
+She continued to gain horse and treatment experience with a wide variety of disabilities and ages, such as: Cerebral Palsy, Autism Spectrum Disorder, traumatic brain injuries, spinal cord injuries, CVA/stroke, neurodevelopmental disabilities, SI (sensory integration), identifying barriers and providing services in support of mental health and many others.

 Courtney is a level one therapist with the American Hippotherapy Association and a certified equine specialist with EAGALA (Equine Assisted Growth and Learning Association).
 Courtney is a passionate therapist who truly believes the horse is the best therapeutic tool for most disabilities.
 In her spare time, Courtney loves to spend time with her family and friends and continues to improve her riding skills.